 |---|---|---|---|---|---|

-| Maya’s head | 1–5 | (nothing — the problem) | Everything about the business | Nothing, unless Maya is available | The Wrong Kind of Fast |
+| The founder’s head | 1-5 | (nothing, the problem) | Everything about the business | Nothing, unless the founder is available | Worked example |

 | Sticky notes on a wall | 5 | Event Storming | Domain events, hotspots, relationships | Whole team sees the same picture.
 Misunderstandings caught in hours, not weeks | Event Storming |